Xinglab/SQUID/README.md

 		Estimated average fragment length.
 The parameter to run kallisto with default value of 200
 	--s:
 		Estimated standard deviation of fragment length.
 The parameter to run kallisto with default value of 100
+	--update:
+		Whether to update the attributes of introns using spliced reads.
+The default is false
 	--lib:
 		The library type with choices of unstrand/first/second.
 The details are explained in the parameter of library-type in tophat2.
 The default is unstrand
 	--read: